 Madge in Mississippi

-Opening an Etsy shop to sell my vintage collection was a conscious act to de-clutter.
+Opening an online shop to sell my vintage collection was a conscious act to de-clutter.
 Naming the shop Madge’s Hatbox, after my grandmother, was loving nod to her years as a milliner.
 Then a chance remark by my aunt sent me on a journey in search of a hat shop my grandmother opened in 1917.
 Madge in Mississippi.

 After securing funds for millinery supplies then traveling by herself from Kansas to Scooba, Mississippi to find her fortune, Madge’s courage and drive to succeed continues to be a daily inspiration.